beegee-tokyo/WisBlock-API/README.md

 ----
 # Changelog
 [Code releases](CHANGELOG.md)
+- 2022-02-24
+  - Change handling of user AT commands for more flexibility
+  - Define alternate pdMS_TO_TICKS that casts uint64_t for long intervals due to limitation in nrf52840 BSP
+  - Switch from using SoftwareTimer for nRF52 to using xTimer due to above problem
 - 2022-02-20
   - If auto join for LPWAN is disabled, LoRa P2P mode is not working.
 Fixed.
 - 2022-02-18